951-579-4096

 • Sugar soap solution: mix 3 tbsps of sugar soap with a half-gallon or 1.9L of water

-• TSP (trisodium phosphate) solution: mix a half cup or 4oz of TSP with a half-gallon of water.
+TSP (trisodium phosphate tsp) solution: mix a half cup or 4oz of TSP with a half-gallon of water.
 This may not be available in all areas since it’s a harsh chemical.
 You can check with a local home improvement store for other alternative cleaning solutions.

 • Degreasing dish soap solution: mix 2 tbsps of liquid detergent with a half-gallon of water.

 • Begin to clean the wall with a degreaser by soaking the sponge in the solution and wring out the excess.
-Use a damp sponge to remove soot residue
+Use a damp sponge to remove and clean soot residue.

-• Once you finish cleaning the wall with a degreaser, rinse the area with water.
+• Follow the instructions on the cleaner’s packaging and rinse the wall with fresh water after application to ensure a clean and residue-free finish.
 Then get a damp sponge to wipe away the excess cleaner and soot.

 • Dry the wall and its surfaces by using a towel or a rag.
 Then allow the wall to air dry for a couple of hours.